coq/platform/doc/README_2021.11.0_8.14~2021.11.md

 interactive prover together with a selection of Coq libraries and plugins.

 The Coq Platform supports to install several versions of Coq (also in parallel).
-This README file is for **Coq Platform 2021.09.0 with Coq 8.14.0**.
+This README file is for **Coq Platform 2021.11.0 with Coq 8.14.1**.
 The README files for other versions are linked in the main [README](../README.md).

-This version of Coq Platform 2021.09.0 includes Coq 8.14.0 from  10/2021.
-While the bundled Coq version is a **release**, Coq Platform is still **beta**.
-Several packages do not yet have a compatible version or might change.
-This version of Coq Platform is mostly intended for package maintainers.
+This version of Coq Platform 2022.01.0 includes Coq 8.14.1 from  11/2021.
+This is the **latest release version** of the Coq Platform and recommended for general application.

 The Coq Platform supports four levels of installation extent:
 **base**, **IDE**, **full** and **extended** and a few **optional** packages.